Yellow Leaves on Impatiens – How to Fix

 • RESTORES A HEALTHY, DEEP GREEN VIBRANCY: Iron is a nutrient that plants rely on for many vital functions; metabolism, chlorophyll production, and nitrogen fixing to name a few.
 Once applied, LawnStar Liquid Iron sends a 6% highly-bioavailable troop of these nutrients right to your plant’s base, which in turn immediately get to work on reversing the all-so-common leaf chlorosis that causes an unsightly yellowing of leaves--a precursor to a plant’s eventual death if left untreated.

-Yellow Leaves on Impatiens by Irrigation
+Yellow Leaves on Impatiens Due to Watering Stress

-This one next to that of the nutrients is one of the causes of yellow leaves on Impatiens.
-The lack of watering or even the excess of the watering can get to produce yellow spots in the Impatiens, especially on the edges that usually come accompanied of that our leaves are falling down or even change to a tone but brown in the stem, especially if it is lack of watering.
+The lack of watering or excess watering can produce yellow spots in the Impatiens, especially on the edges, that usually come accompanied by our leaves falling down or even changing to a tone but brown in the stem, especially if it lacks watering.

-Yellow Leaves on Impatiens for Fungi Appear
+Yellow Leaves on Impatiens Due to Fungi Appear

-A great friend of the orchards in humid climates are the fungi that often manifest themselves by turning their leaves to yellower colors, especially mildew, which is a fungus that usually affects Solanaceous plants (tomato, potato, bell pepper…), although it can also be caused by rust (affects garlic, onions, leeks or legumes).
+A great friend of the orchards in humid climates is the fungi that often manifest themselves by turning their leaves to yellower colors, especially mildew, which is a fungus that usually affects Solanaceous plants (tomato, potato, bell pepper…), although it can also be caused by rust (affects garlic, onions, leeks or legumes).

 To prevent our Impatiens from being attacked by fungi, we must avoid wetting the leaves when watering them.
 If our Impatiens already have yellow leaves due to a fungal attack, we should use a broad-spectrum fungicide.